 | Primary Strength | ABM orchestration, advertising | Account intelligence, signals, AI outreach | Intent data, predictive analytics | Contact database, firmographics |

 The pricing model difference matters more than the headline number.
-Per-user pricing punishes team adoption.
-When adding a rep costs $1,200 to $3,000 per year, managers gatekeep access, and the reps who need account intelligence most often do not have it.
+Charging per user punishes team adoption.
+When every additional login carries a fee, managers gatekeep access, and the reps who need account intelligence most often do not have it.

 Salesmotion's account-based pricing starts at $85/month, scaling by accounts monitored rather than headcount.
 Every rep, every SDR, every sales leader gets the same account intelligence, signals, and AI-generated outreach without a per-seat negotiation — far more cost-effective than traditional per-seat vendors.
 Teams like Frontify saw 42% higher sales velocity after rolling out org-wide access, precisely because no one was locked out.